alvarop/protox/startup.md

 ### Step 2 - Internal Calibration

-1. The device is set to standby mode by using the 0xA0 strobe command.
+1. The device is set to standby mode
-2. Register 0x02 is set to 1, which enables the IF Filter Bank calibration (I have no idea what that means.)
-The register is then read until the bit is cleared, which indicates calibration complete.
+2. IF Filter Bank calibration is enabled and run. (the register is then read until the bit is cleared, which indicates calibration complete.)
-3. The IF calibration register I (0x22) is then read back to check the calibration status.
-Bit 4 == 0 means the auto-calibration was successful. (in my case, the read back value was 0x06)
+3. The IF calibration register I is read back to check the calibration status.
+Bit 4 == 0 means the auto-calibration was successful.
-4. The IF calibration register I (0x22) is then set with a manual calibration value (0x13 in my case).
+4. The IF calibration register I is set with a manual calibration value (0x13 in my case).
 For some reason, they also write to the IF Calibration Register II (with value 0x3B), which is weird, since according to the datasheet I have, is read only...
-5. The PLL Register I (0x0F) is set to 0x00.
-(This sets the transmit/receive frequency or channel)
+5. The channel is set to 0x00
-6. The device is then set to PLL mode by using the 0xB0 strobe command.
-7. Register 0x02 is set to 2, which enables the VCO Bank calibration.
-The register is then read until the bit is cleared, which indicates calibration complete.
+6. Register 0x02 is set to 2, which enables the VCO Bank calibration.
+The register is read until the bit is cleared, which indicates calibration complete.
-8. The IF calibration register I (0x22) is read back again to check the calibration result.
+7. The IF calibration register I is read back again to check the calibration result.
 (In my case, the value was 0x03)
-9. The PLL Register I (0x0F) is now set to 0x78.
-10. The device is again set to PLL mode by using the 0xB0 strobe command.
+8. The channel is set to 0x78
-11. Register 0x02 is set to 2, which enables the VCO Bank calibratio (Yes, again.)
-The register is then read until the bit is cleared, which indicates calibration complete.
+9. Register 0x02 is set to 2, which enables the VCO Bank calibratio (Yes, again.)
+The register is read until the bit is cleared, which indicates calibration complete.
-12. The IF calibration register I (0x22) is read back to check the calibration result (In my case, the value was 0x03)
+10. The IF calibration register I is read back to check the calibration result (In my case, the value was 0x03)
-13. The VCO Single band Calibration Register I (0x25) is then set (In my case, it was 0x0B).
+11. The VCO Single band Calibration Register I (0x25) is set (In my case, it was 0x0B).
-14. The device is set back to standby mode by using the 0xA0 strobe command.
+12. The device is set back to standby mode by using the 0xA0 strobe command.

 #### Notes about calibration
 Some of the things they do don't make any sense.